Manuals, Guides, and Procedures

 Service Provider: A business entity that is not a payment brand, directly involved in the processing, storage, or transmission of cardholder data on behalf of another entity.
 This also includes companies that provide services that control or have the ability to impact the security of the cardholder data (e.g., companies that provide managed firewalls or hosting services).

 Third Party: An entity outside of the principal organization.
-For eCommerce, it is a company/software/equipment that provides payment processing functions outside of UNC Charlotte infrastructure.
+For this purpose, it is a company/software/equipment that provides payment processing functions outside of UNC Charlotte infrastructure.

 Truncation: A method of rendering the full PAN unreadable by permanently removing a segment of the PAN data.
 Truncation relates to protection of PAN when stored on receipts or in files, databases, etc. Only the last 4 digits of the PAN should appear on a payment card transaction receipt.